 As we already mentioned, the DOM snapshot can be used to generate the CSS selector of any element on the page.

 Every time you are editing an instruction which requires a selector, you will see a little target icon beside the selector input field.
-When the icon is highlighted green it means that it’s ready to extract a CSS selector from the DOM snapshot.
+When the icon is highlighted it means that it’s ready to extract a CSS selector from the DOM snapshot.

 To extract a CSS selector, simply hover the mouse over an element in the DOM snapshot, click and the CSS selector for that element will be generated and copied into the selector field.